Carolina Covenant Professional Development Grants

 • A reflection on the NACE Career Readiness Competencies

-• Contact information for your Covenant Mentor and your supervisor for your summer experience
+• Contact information for your Covenant Mentor and the supervisor of your summer experience

-By submitting an application, you are committing to participating in assessment efforts by completing surveys and participating in brief check-ins over the summer.
-You are also granting permission for Covenant to share your information and media and narratives you submit for assessment, storytelling, and communications purposes.
+By submitting an application, you are committing to participate in assessment efforts such as completing surveys and participating in check-ins with Covenant Staff over the summer.
+You are also granting permission for Covenant to share your information, media, and narratives you submit for assessment, storytelling, and communications purposes.

-• Independent search: Explore Handshake and LinkedIn for opportunities in your field.
-Look at the jobs pages of companies at which you want to work.
+• Independent search: Explore Handshake and LinkedIn for opportunities in your field and attend career fairs sponsored by University Career Services (UCS).
+Look at the job pages of companies at which you want to work.
 Talk about potential opportunities with your mentors, instructors, and peers.
+Sign up for the Internships Found Here newsletter from UCS.
+Review the Undergraduate Research Opportunities Database.

-• Think about a place you would like to intern, serve as a research assistant, or a career development experience you would like to have where such opportunities don’t currently exist.
-Write to the leaders of the experience to pitch an idea.
+• Pitch an Idea: Think about a place you would like to intern, serve as a research assistant, or a career development experience you would like to have and write to the leaders to pitch an idea.
+Carolina Covenant can work with you to craft a letter.

 Funds will be distributed in lump sum in the amount awarded directly to your student account.
 Most funds will be distributed on or around the first week of Summer Session I. It is your responsibility to manage and apply these funds for the designated experience to ensure you have adequate support throughout the experience and summer.

-It is recommended that recipients of this grant are not enrolled in summer courses.
-This will allow more of your funds to be directly available to support you and allow you the time, energy, and focus needed to fully immerse yourself in your summer experience.
+It is strongly recommended that recipients of this grant are not enrolled in summer courses at UNC.
+This allows for more of your funds to be directly available to support you and allow you the time, energy, and focus needed to fully immerse yourself in your summer experience.

-If you are enrolled in courses for the summer, the grant will first be applied toward your cost of attendance and fees (tuition, on-campus housing, meal plan, etc.) in addition to any Pell or university grant available.
+If you are enrolled in courses for the summer, the grant will first be applied toward your cost of attendance and fees.
 Any funding not absorbed by these costs will appear as part of a refund that you can use toward other costs associated with your summer experience.
-Meaning, you will receive less of your grant in-pocket if you enroll in summer courses.
+This means that you will receive less of your grant in-pocket if you enroll in summer courses.

-We expect that awardees will participate in all evaluation and assessment efforts, share photos and video about your experience to share in future reporting and promotional communications.
+We expect that awardees will participate in all evaluation and assessment efforts and share photos and videos about your experience, which may be used in future reporting and promotional communications.
+By submitting an application, you are consenting to participate in these efforts.

-Notify the Carolina Covenant team.
-We care about you.
-Our grant team will work with you to identify a new opportunity that makes sense for you.
+Notify the Carolina Covenant Team.
+We care about you and will work with you to determine the best next steps.

 “I was able to learn a lot about myself and my professional interests.
 I developed my skills as a software engineer, became more confident in my skills and capabilities, and even learned more about what type of area I would want to live in after graduating.”